 Bali Botanical Garden In Bedugul, North Bali

-The Bali Botanical Garden in Bedugul has 400 acres of jungle and forest, with thousands of different species of tropical plants and huge trees.
+The Bali Botanical Garden in Bedugul has 160 hectares (400 acres) of jungle and forest, with thousands of different species of tropical plants and huge trees.

 It’s the biggest botanic garden in Indonesia, and definitely deserves a stop next time you’re exploring north Bali, even if it’s just to see the huge banyan tree at the back of the park!This travel guide will explain how to get there, and everything you need to know before you go!